tsackton/taelgarverse/docs/people/dunmari/padma.md

 Padma is the master of a caravanserai waystation, often called the Darba Gateway Inn by foreign travelers, on the [Tokra-Darba Road](<../../gazetteer/greater-dunmar/roads/tokra-darba-road.md>); it is one of the first waystations on the west side of the [Copper Hills](<../../gazetteer/greater-dunmar/darba-highlands/copper-hills.md>), and well-defended, making it a safe haven from the occasional dangers of the [Copper Hills](<../../gazetteer/greater-dunmar/darba-highlands/copper-hills.md>).
 Given this location, Padma is generally well-positioned to receive and pass along news.

 In late July 1748, her caravanserai was briefly cut off from [Tokra](<../../gazetteer/greater-dunmar/realms/dunmar/central-dunmar/tokra/tokra.md>) by wyverns who had made a nest in the ruined mining town of [Vandar](<../../gazetteer/greater-dunmar/realms/dunmar/central-dunmar/vandar.md>).
-She was pleased to receive news that [Dunmar Fellowship](<../pcs/dunmar-fellowship/dunmar-fellowship.md>) had killed the wyverns and the road was clear.
+She was pleased to receive news that the [Dunmar Fellowship](<../pcs/dunmar-fellowship/dunmar-fellowship.md>) had killed the wyverns and the road was clear.